 ― Donald A. Norman from The Design of Everyday Things

-UX is all about users and making their experiences better.
-And principles like Pareto really help in that.
-It can be a helpful tool for UX designers that are looking to create good experiences for users.
+UX is all about users and making their experiences better, and the Pareto Principle helps in that.
+It can be a helpful tool for UX designers who are looking to create good experiences for users.
 Whether you have just started learning UI UX design or already have experience in it, this principle is highly recommended to follow.

 The Pareto principle = 80/20 rule.
 In this principle, 20% of the elements will have the biggest impact on the user experience.
 By focusing on this thing, designers can make more informed decisions about their time and resource investment.

-We can use this principle to prioritise design changes or features, make sure those with the biggest impact are given priority.
+We can use this principle to prioritize design changes and make sure those with the biggest impact are given priority.

-Although, Pareto principle is not a perfect solution, but if we use it correctly then it let us:
+Although, Pareto principle is not a perfect solution, if we use it correctly, then it lets us:

-• Ensure all resources will be used on only biggest impact areas.
+- Ensure all resources will be used on only the biggest impact areas.

 Benefits of Using the Pareto Principle for UX Designers